Wills Classic Midwestern Values Meet the Strength of Law

 What Makes a Will Valid in Oklahoma?

-To be recognized as valid in Oklahoma, a will must be created by a testator who is at least 18 years old and of sound mind.
-The will needs to be signed by the testator or by an appointed agent in the testator’s presence, and must be witnessed and signed by two individuals who are not beneficiaries.
-Oklahoma law allows both formal (typed) and holographic (handwritten) wills if these conditions are satisfied.
-Consulting a will attorney in Oklahoma City ensures that your will conforms to every legal standard so your wishes are honored and your family members avoid unnecessary disputes or rejections in probate court.
+To be recognized as valid in Oklahoma, a will must be created by someone at least 18 years old and of sound mind.
+The will needs to be signed by the testator or by an authorized agent in their presence, and two witnesses who are not beneficiaries must also sign.
+Both formal (typed) and holographic (handwritten) wills may be allowed if these conditions are met.
+By consulting a will attorney in Oklahoma City, you can ensure your will complies with all legal standards so your wishes are respected and your family avoids disputes or delays in probate court.

 How Often Should I Update My Will in Oklahoma City?

-It is important to review your will every three to five years, as well as after major life changes such as a marriage, divorce, the birth or adoption of a child, a beneficiary’s passing, or significant asset changes.
-While Oklahoma does not have a mandated update interval, outdated wills can lead to confusion or unintended distributions for your estate.
-A will lawyer in Oklahoma City at Simmons & Associates will help you determine if an update is necessary and walk you through revising your legal documents to reflect recent developments in your life and maintain compliance with state law.
+Review your will every three to five years, and after significant life events like marriage, divorce, adoption, the birth of a child, or the passing of a beneficiary.
+There is no set update interval under Oklahoma law, but outdated wills can cause confusion or lead to unintended asset distributions.
+A will lawyer in Oklahoma City at Simmons & Associates can help you determine when an update is necessary and assist with revising your documents to reflect any recent changes in your life or assets.

 Do All Wills Go Through Probate in Oklahoma?

-Most wills must go through probate in Oklahoma, a court-supervised process required to legally transfer assets under the will.
-There are exceptions for items held jointly with rights of survivorship or accounts with named beneficiaries—these pass directly and avoid probate.
-However, the will itself is usually filed with the probate court to transfer property not otherwise excluded.
-In Oklahoma City, this means going through the local county court system, where local regulations and procedures will apply.
-A will attorney in Oklahoma City from Simmons & Associates can provide tailored advice about your particular circumstances, guide you through necessary filings, and help structure your estate plan for an efficient, cost-effective result.
+Most wills in Oklahoma must go through probate, which is the court’s process for legally transferring assets under a will.
+Property held jointly with rights of survivorship or accounts with named beneficiaries usually bypass probate.
+However, most estates are still filed with the probate court to transfer property not otherwise excluded.
+In Oklahoma City, this process takes place in county court and follows specific local procedures.
+A will attorney in Oklahoma City at Simmons & Associates can provide advice tailored to your circumstances, guide you through the required filings, and help organize your estate plan for a smoother, more cost-effective transition.

 Our Core Values